Driving in Corner Case: A Real-World Adversarial Closed-Loop Evaluation Platform for End-to-End Autonomous Driving: METHODOLOGY

 \subsection{Overall Architecture}

 As illustrated in Fig. \ref{overrall}, the proposed platform establishes a closed loop among three modules: Adversarial Traffic Flow, Real-World Image Generator, and the E2E Tested Model.
-The Adversarial Traffic Flow is driven by an autonomous driving simulator to provide a realistic vehicle physical simulation.
-In this work, we adopt the lightweight MetaDrive \cite{li2022metadrive} as the basis for Adversarial Traffic Flow, leveraging its rich interfaces for environment and traffic participant information to obtain traffic conditions such as maps and surrounding vehicle distributions.
+The Adversarial Traffic Flow is driven by a simulator to provide a realistic vehicle physical simulation.
+In this work, we adopt the lightweight MetaDrive \cite{li2022metadrive} as the basis for Adversarial Traffic Flow, where obtain traffic conditions such as maps and surrounding vehicle distributions.
 This information is then passed to the Real-World Image Generator.
 The flow matching-based generator generates real-world scene images conditioned on the ego’s current traffic information, while ensuring compatibility with the input format of the end-to-end tested model.
 The E2E Tested Model takes the generated images as input and outputs the planned trajectory of the ego, which is subsequently fed back to the Adversarial Traffic Flow.
 The traffic flow then executes the ego's trajectory, thereby completing the closed-loop evaluation of real-world adversarial scenarios.